Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Validation

 In Fig. \ref{fig:9bus_scenarios}, we validate the model against PSCAD simulations of the WECC 9 bus system.
 In the first scenario, shown in the first row of Fig. \ref{fig:9bus_scenarios}, all three generators are modeled as SGs.
 In the second scenario (shown in the second row), the generators at Buses 1 and 2 are modeled as SGs and the generator at Bus 3 is a droop GFM.
 Finally, in the third scenario, there is a SG at Bus 1 and droop GFMs at Buses 2 and 3.
 The PSCAD inverter models presented in \cite{kenyonOpenSourcePSCADGridFollowing2021} were utilized and the all-inverter test case was validated in \cite{trujillo2025analyticalmodelsfrequencyvoltage}.
 A comparison of the solve times is given in Table \ref{tab:9bus_solvetimes}.
 In Fig. \ref{fig:scenario2bus3}, a closer view of PSCAD and model traces from Bus 3 in Scenario 2 are shown.
 Here we emphasize the model's capability to accurately capture the fast dynamics introduced by GFM/SG interactions.

-Next, we validate the model against PSCAD simulations of the IEEE 39 bus system.
+We next validate the model against PSCAD simulations of the IEEE 39 bus system.
 A load step of $307.5$ MW at Bus $15$ was simulated.
-In this test case, of the ten generation devices in the system, three devices were droop GFMs and the remaining seven were SGs.
+In this test case, seven of the ten generation devices were droop GFMs and the remaining three were SGs.
 As can be seen in Fig. \ref{fig:39bus_mixed_validation}, the proposed frequency model predicts frequency response at each generation bus with high accuracy, as was the case in the $9$-bus system.
 The absolute value of the error in key metrics between the model and PSCAD at each bus are provided in Table \ref{tab:39freq}.
 In Table \ref{tab:39freq}, the Hertz-sec (HS) metric is a proxy for kinetic energy and is calculated by integrating the absolute value of frequency deviation over the transient period, as shown in \eqref{HS}.

 where $t_0$ and $t_s$ are the onset time of transient behavior and the settling time.
-The error values were comparable when the proportion of GFMs to SGs was flipped (7 GFMs, 3 SGs).
+The error values were comparable when the proportion of GFMs to SGs was flipped (3 GFMs, 7 SGs).